shoutem/shoutem.github.io/_posts/1-5-3-AlternativeLayouts.md

 // It is important to use those exact names

 import reducer from './reducers';
-import RestaurantsList from './screens/RestaurantsList.js';
+import List from './screens/List.js';
-import RestaurantDetails from './screens/RestaurantDetails';
+import Details from './screens/Details';
 import RestaurantsSmallList from './screens/RestaurantsSmallList';

 export const screens = {
-  RestaurantsList,
+  List,
-  RestaurantDetails,
+  Details,
   RestaurantsSmallList
 };